 Second, setting marketing objectives gives us clear direction on what the marketing department should achieve.
 We choose targets to achieve in one, two, three, or five years.
 Once realized, we then set another objective.
 Thus, we have sustainable objectives, enabling our marketing to succeed and beat the competition.

 Third, marketing objectives provide a focus for decision-making and marketing efforts.
-It provides guidance on what needs to be done to achieve those objectives.
-In addition, they are also important for us to allocate and prioritize marketing resources and efforts.
+They also provide guidance on what needs to be done to achieve those objectives.
+In addition, they are important for us to allocate and prioritize marketing resources and efforts.
 That way, we are more likely to succeed in marketing than when we don’t have an objective.

 Fourth, the target becomes the input for evaluation and improvement in the marketing department.
 For example, by comparing objectives and realizations, we can tell whether the marketing department or specifically the marketing team, was successful or not.
 Success is our consideration for giving awards.
 And failure requires us to take evaluation steps to improve future performance.